FAQ'S - Frequently Asked Questions

 What happens during illness / injury during the course?

-In the event of illness or injury between day 1 and day 5 of a course, a 30% discount on the course fee will be granted on presentation of a medical certificate from the doctors on site.
-A reimbursement of the costs for the lift ticket is to be carried out independently with the lift company and requires a doctor's note.
-Unfortunately there is no refund for hotel costs.
+For illness or injury occurring between day 1 and day 5 of a course and confirmed by a medical certificate from the course location, a 20% discount on the course fee for a new booking will be granted.
+Refund of lift pass costs should be independently arranged with the lift company, and there is no refund for partial hotel costs.